CivML-PolyMtl/InfrastructuresPlanner/README.md

  python test_env.py
 ```

-To perform analyses on vectorized environment:
+To perform analyses on vectorized environment, a recommanded wrapper is (RayEnvWrapper):

 ```{ .py}
 pip install RayEnvWrapper